fmang/oshu/CONTRIBUTING.md

 5. Communicate your intentions.

-   If you have an idea, come talk about it on IRC, or open an issue on GitHub to get feedback.
+   If you have an idea, please do open an issue on GitHub to get feedback.
    That's the best way to ensure your work won't cause conflicts, or stray off topic.

 Technical choices